Partial separability and symplectic-Haantjes manifolds: Preliminaries on the Haantjes geometry

 are pairwise integrable (i.e. any direct sum of $\mathcal{V}_a$ is integrable), then there exist sets of local coordinates, adapted to the decomposition

 in which all operators $\boldsymbol{K}_\alpha$ admit simultaneously a block-diagonal form (with possibly finer blocks). \end{proposition}

-A simple but important consequence of the latter Proposition is the following new result. \begin{corollary} The property of simultaneous block-diagonalization stated in Proposition \ref{th:HJ} extends to the algebra generated by the family of operators $\mathcal{K}$ with respect to $C^{\infty}(M)$-linear combinations and products of operators. \end{corollary} \begin{remark} Each set of coordinates allowing us to write down the family $\mathcal{K}$ in a block-diagonal form will be said to be a set of \textit{Haantjes coordinates}.
-In particular, if we deal with a semisimple Haantjes algebra, then each set of Haantjes coordinates allows us to write simultaneously all the operators of the algebra in a diagonal form. \end{remark} This theorem has been extended in \cite{RTT2023JNS} to the case of \textit{generalized Haantjes algebras of level} $l$, which are algebras whose elements are represented by generalized Nijenhuis operators of level $l$. \begin{definition} Given an $\omega \mathscr{H}$ manifold, the local coordinates where all Haantjes operators take simultaneously a block-diagonal form and the symplectic form takes the Darboux form are called Darboux--Haantjes (DH) coordinates. \end{definition} The existence of DH coordinates for a Haantjes manifold is guaranteed by Proposition \ref{th:HJ}.
-Indeed, the fact that all the operators considered are Haantjes operators ensures that there exist coordinates allowing for a simultaneous block-diagonalization.
-Notice that all eigendistributions $\mathcal{V}_a(\bs{x})$ are integrable.
+A simple but relevant consequence of the latter Proposition is the following new result. \begin{corollary} The property of simultaneous block-diagonalization stated in Proposition \ref{th:HJ} extends to the algebra generated by the family of operators $\mathcal{K}$ by considering $C^{\infty}(M)$-linear combinations and products of operators. \end{corollary} \begin{remark} Each set of coordinates allowing us to write down the family $\mathcal{K}$ in a block-diagonal form will be said to be a set of \textit{Haantjes coordinates}.
+In particular, if we deal with a semisimple Haantjes algebra, then each set of Haantjes coordinates allows us to write simultaneously all the operators of the algebra in a diagonal form. \end{remark} This theorem has been extended in \cite{RTT2023JNS} to the case of \textit{generalized Haantjes algebras of level} $l$, which are algebras whose elements are represented by generalized Nijenhuis operators of level $l$. \begin{definition} Given an $\omega \mathscr{H}$ manifold, the local coordinates where all Haantjes operators take simultaneously a block-diagonal form and the symplectic form takes the Darboux form are called Darboux--Haantjes (DH) coordinates. \end{definition} The existence of DH coordinates for a Haantjes manifold is guaranteed by Proposition \ref{th:HJ} and the following reasoning.
+Precisely, the fact that all the operators considered are Haantjes operators ensures that there exist coordinates allowing for a simultaneous block-diagonalization.
+Notice that all eigendistributions $\mathcal{V}_a(\bs{x})$ are integrable, as they are intersections of integrable distributions.
+Moreover, they are of even rank, as proved in \cite{TT2022AMPA}.
 If they are also pairwise integrable, then the block-diagonalization can be realized with finer blocks.
 By definition, the operators are also algebraically compatible with the symplectic form.
 As each of these blocks is invariant, we can restrict the symplectic form on them.
-Then, over the leaves of each distribution $\mathcal{V}_a$ one can find Darboux coordinates for the corresponding restriction of the symplectic form, which is still symplectic.
+Then, over the leaves of each distribution $\mathcal{V}_a$, one can find Darboux coordinates for the corresponding restriction of the symplectic form, which is still symplectic.
 This is due to the fact that the distributions are integrable and of even rank, so their integral leaves are symplectic submanifolds and are symplectically orthogonal to each other \cite{TT2022AMPA}.
 Therefore, one can collect such coordinates to obtain a local chart in $M$ of the form

 where the subsets